vijayhanand003/vijayhanand003/README.md

 ### 🔹 Pandemic Control Management
 A Python-based project leveraging **Dijkstra's algorithm** and **Minimum Spanning Tree (MST)** for pandemic control strategies (focused on DSA concepts).

-### 🔹 Interactive-Learning-App-for-Kids
+### 🔹 Interactive Learning App for Kids
-A web application creating using react and nodejs for teaching kids via interactive methods such as games and quizzes with video lectures.
+A web application built using **React.js** and **Node.js**, designed to teach kids through interactive methods such as **games, quizzes, and video lectures**.

-### 🔹 Currently working in **AGRO-ESP SONY PROJECT - EMBEDDED TEAM** Developing the **data collection** from sensors deployed in polyhouses and deploying it to the server.
+### 🔹 AGRO-ESP SONY PROJECT – EMBEDDED TEAM
+Currently developing the **data collection pipeline** for sensors deployed in polyhouses and deploying the collected data to the server.

 📌 *Explore more in my repositories!*